-- 1. Individuals with developmental disabilities who are their own guardians and capable of providing informed consent may give consent for intentional sterilization procedures, such as tubal ligations and vasectomies. - 2.
+- 1. Individuals with developmental disabilities who do not have legal guardians and who are capable of providing informed consent may give consent for intentional sterilization procedures, such as tubal ligations and vasectomies. - 2.
 A client's legal representative, family members, and/or other substitute decision-makers cannot give consent for intentional sterilization procedures. - 3.
-Informed consent must be obtained thirty (30) days prior to any surgical procedure. - 4.
+Informed consent from the client must be obtained thirty (30) days prior to any surgical procedure. - 4.
 When treatment as described above has been prescribed for a client, DDD staff will assist the client in completing and providing the necessary consent.
 If the client is not capable of providing informed consent, DDD staff will assist, in consultation with the Office of the Attorney General, the client's legal representative or family members to petition the Superior Court for consent.